webdiscus/ansis/README.md

 console.log(color.bgPink('Pink background')); // auto-generated from "pink"
 ```

-Of course, you can define a custom subset with only the names you actually use.
+Of course, you can define a custom subset with only the colors you actually use.

 > [!TIP]
 > Need help picking a color name?
 Try the [Name that Color](https://chir.ag/projects/name-that-color/#FF681F) tool - paste a hex and get its closest color name.